Ole Madsen: Club career

 Despite his qualities, Ole Madsen never played in the top-flight Danish championship, but stayed with local lower-league clubs.
 Madsen made his senior debut with minor league team BK Stefan in 1954.
 In 1958, he moved to Danish 3rd Division team Hellerup IK (HIK).
 He helped HIK gain promotion for the Danish 2nd Division for the 1961 season, where the club stayed for three seasons.
 For the 1964 season, HIK was relegated to the 3rd Division once more.

 Despite a low-key club career, Madsen's international performances for the Denmark national team got the attention of European professional clubs.
 As an amateur player, he was a free agent able to sign with any professional club without the need of a transfer fee.
 In 1963, a contract with Italian club Atalanta was hindered by a broken nose and subsequent hospitalization.
 He was offered a contract by Spanish club FC Barcelona in 1964, but he turned it down in order to stay an amateur with the Denmark national team and HIK in the Danish 3rd Division.
 In 1965, Madsen signed a professional contract with Dutch team Sparta Rotterdam, where he enjoyed success.
 He stayed three seasons with Sparta, with whom he won the 1966 KNVB Cup.
 He scored the only goal, as Sparta beat ADO Den Haag 1–0 in the KNVB Cup final.
 In the Eredivisie championship, he scored a total 22 goals in 71 games for Sparta.

 When his contract with Sparta ended in 1968, several big clubs were poised to sign Madsen.
 However, he decided to return to Denmark in 1968, in order to play for HIK in the 3rd Division.
-He tried, unsuccessfully, to move HIK towards his own, more professional ways.
+He tried, unsuccessfully, to move HIK towards his own professional goals.
 He was forced to end his career with HIK in 1969, following an injury sustained while playing an international game for Denmark.